-My main research interest is in applying genetic techniques to questions in wildlife conservation.
-In addition, I am interested in a wide range of fields relating to conservation including the natural history of African forest mammals, ecological survey methods, and captive-breeding and reintroduction programmes.
+My main research interest is in applying scientific methods to problems in wildlife conservation.
+In addition, I am interested in a wide range of fields including the natural history of African forest mammals, ecological survey methods, and captive-breeding and reintroduction programmes.
 I undertook my PhD whilst based part-time at the Whitley Wildlife Conservation Trust (the parent body of Paignton Zoo, Living Coasts and Newquay Zoo) where I am now Field Conservation & Research Programmes Manager.
 This role allows me to continue to develop conservation research at the University of Exeter in collaboration with MEEG.

 My PhD research (completed in 2012) used molecular tools to address questions concerning the conservation of forest antelope species in Tanzania.
 The project was based in the Udzungwa Mountains and focused on two species: Harvey's duiker Cephalophus harveyi, a locally abundant habitat tolerant species found throughout east African forests, and Abbot's duiker C. spadix, an endangered species only found in the highland forests of Tanzania.
 Together with collaborators we used mitochondrial DNA sequences extracted from field collected dung to reliably identify samples to species level.
 We also successfully developed multiplexed panels of nuclear microsatellite markers for individual identification and to investigate landscape-scale genetic variation.
 This work revealed interesting genetic patterns in forest antelope populations as well as identifying several potential directions for future research.
-Publication of these results is ongoing and I am also involved with a project to develop molecular diagnostic tests for amphibian disease.
+Fieldwork to investigate the distribution and conservation status of Abbott's duiker is ongoing in collaboration with partners.
+I am also involved with a project to develop molecular diagnostic tests for amphibian disease.

 Jones, T. and Bowkett A.E.
 (2012) New populations of an Endangered Tanzanian antelope confirmed using DNA and camera-traps.
 Oryx 46: 14-15